TrevorWrobleski/ToxBase/README.md

 # Project Explanation: ToxDB

+## Overview

+ToxDB is an open-source, community-driven toxicology database designed to collect, organize, and make accessible scientific data from toxicological studies.
+It provides a standardized format for recording toxicology experiments, with a hierarchical data structure that accommodates different animal models, dose groups, and outcome measurements.

 ## Problem

 Toxicology research generates vast amounts of data that are often stored in disparate formats, making it difficult to compare results across studies or perform meta-analyses.
 Researchers, citizens, and regulatory agencies need a standardized way to record, access, and analyze toxicology data to make informed decisions about chemical safety.